openenclave/openenclave/new_platforms/docs/GettingStarted.md

-This SDK currently relies on having the Intel SGX SDK installed even if developing for TrustZone, since it requires using the sgx\_edger8r.exe utility that comes with that SDK, and various header files.
+This SDK currently relies on having the Intel SGX SDK installed even if developing for TrustZone, since it requires using the sgx\_edger8r.exe utility that comes with that SDK, various header files, and provides Visual Studio integration.
+This dependency is temporary.

 The Intel SGX SDK can be downloaded for free at [https://software.intel.com/en-us/sgx-sdk/download](https://software.intel.com/en-us/sgx-sdk/download).